PinewoodPip/epip/docs/index.md

 Translators:

-- Cathe & JoienReid: Russian translation
+- Cathe & JoienReid: Russian
-- Ferocidade: Brazilian Portuguese translation
+- Ferocidade: Brazilian Portuguese
+- Ainsky: Simplified Chinese

 ## Features
 Below is a non-exhaustive list of features; I suggested browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.